Glendale Product Liability Lawyers

 - Manufacturing defects occur when an error during the production/manufacturing stage results in a product being unsafe for normal, intended use.
 Unlike design defects, manufacturing defects do not affect an entire line of products but only specific units.
 For example, if a batch of pharmaceutical drugs becomes contaminated during production because the bottles containing the drugs are not properly sealed, that specific batch of drugs has a manufacturing defect.

 - Despite its somewhat misleading name, a marketing defect has less to do with the actual marketing of a product and more to do with its labeling.
 Products that lack sufficient warning labels, including lists of potential risks or side effects, may have marketing defects.
 The same is true if a product doesn’t have proper safety instructions allowing consumers to use the product as intended in a reasonably safe manner.

 Californians use countless products every single day and, in general, we rely on these products to work as they are supposed to without unreasonable risks.
 If you were injured by a defective product, you have the right to take legal action against the liable manufacturer/distributor.

 Proving that a defective product was the cause of your injuries or the death of your loved one is rarely a simple task.
 In the event of a car or motorcycle accident, you may not even realize that a defective tire, airbag, or braking system led to the accident.
 If your loved one died after taking a defective pharmaceutical drug meant to treat a chronic condition, you may not even know this contributed to their death.

 It is important that you work with a team of skilled attorneys in order to better your chance of obtaining justice and the fair compensation you are owed.
-Our Glendale product liability lawyers are prepared to put over three decades of combined experience to work for you.
+Our Glendale personal injury lawyers are prepared to put over 40 years of combined experience to work for you.